vacp2p/vac.dev/vac.md

 **zk-WASM**.
 Research into making private and provable computation using WASM that is verified using zero-knowledge proofs.

-**RFCs**.
+**RAD - RFCs & Dissemination**.
 We build specifications for self-sustainable robust protocols with strong and modular privacy guarantees.
 Rough consensus and running code.
+We also write papers and aim collaborate closely with other institutions to build a bridge between industry and academia.

-**Applied ZK/Explorations**.
-We build tools to enable privacy-enhanced computations using cutting-edge zero-knowledge proof systems.
+**Applied ZK & Explorations**.
+We build tools to enable new fundamental building blocks using cutting-edge zero-knowledge proof systems.

 ### Links